ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-csv.markdown

 Samples/1-A,Import from CSV,Inner Object,"[1,2,3,4]",Samples
 {CODE-BLOCK/}

+{NOTE: }

+Note that the first line of a .csv file is applies to the header rows.
+It names the column headers in a table, but in a .json document it names the key properties.

+{NOTE/}

 Now that we've got a valid CSV file we can import it to RavenDB.

 ![Figure 1.
 Import CSV file](images/import-from-CSV-studio-view.png "Import CSV file")